schemaspy/schemaspy/docs/source/configuration/databaseType.rst

     Which types should be considered tables, default is TABLE viewTypes=
-    Which types should be considered views, default is VIEW
+    Which types should be considered views, default is VIEW multirowdata=
+    If rows with same keys/ids should have it's data appended to the first result, default is false

 .. _databaseType-sql: